 - The minimum payment amount is $100.

-- If this amount is not reached, it will be postponed to the following month.
+- If this amount is not met, it will be deferred to the next month.
 They accept bank transfers and PayPal.

-In my experience with them, the average CPM rates are significantly lower than those of competitors like Ezoic and Monumetric.
-Still, publishers can get control over their ad revenue and optimize their long-term revenue approach.
+In my experience with them, average CPM rates are significantly lower than those of competitors such as Ezoic and Monumetric.
+Still, publishers can regain control of their ad revenue and optimize their long-term revenue strategy.

 And try Fatchilli instead of crypto ad networks.
-It is a Google AdX partner, so if you want to try out an AdX experience with an average-sized site, go for it.
+It is a Google AdX partner, so if you want to try out an AdX experience on an average-sized site, you can.

 SHE Media

-With direct advertising and header bidding, they offer high CPM rates for publishers and are also a Google-certified publishing partner.
+Through direct advertising and header bidding, they offer high CPM rates to publishers and are a Google-certified publishing partner.

 But I prefer not to use these ad networks that try to do too much.
-In addition to display ads, they have video, auto ads, and content recommendations…
+In addition to display ads, they offer video, auto, and content recommendations.

 How do you get approval?